Anthony is Head of Dispute Resolution in Guernsey.

 He is a member of R3, INSOL International, the Insolvency Practitioners Association, and the Association of Restructuring and Insolvency Experts.

-Anthony was named as a ‘Leading Individual’ in The Legal 500 UK 2021.
+Anthony was named as a ‘Leading Individual’ in The Legal 500 UK 2023.
 Anthony is described as having “an impressive set of communication skills which, together with his solid knowledge of the law, helps the client to navigate the minefields of any litigation”.
-Clients praise Anthony as “a first-rate advocate” who “has an outstanding reputation” on island and leads Appleby´s “very strong team with “calm and cool-headed strategic thinking”.
-Legal 500 go on to say that “the team has a diversity of experiences and can offer a range of perspectives and is willing to think out of the box.”
+Clients praise Anthony as “a first class advocate” who “has an outstanding reputation” on island and leads Appleby´s “very strong team” with “calm and cool-headed strategic thinking”.
+Legal 500 go on to say that “the team have unparalleled experience of Guernsey financial services law and specifically its application to firms and senior managers.
+Well resourced and fight tooth and nail to do their absolute best for clients.”

-Anthony was regarded as a ‘Notable Practitioner’ by Chambers UK 2020 attracting plaudits for his “logical, thorough and tenacious approach” and for being “excellent, very experienced with good general knowledge of commercial law”.
+Anthony was regarded as a ‘Notable Practitioner’ by Chambers UK 2023 attracting plaudits for being” very responsive and providing robust and well-considered advice.”
+Clients went on to say that they “have always found Anthony approachable, pragmatic, sensitive to the needs of his client and extremely knowledgeable.”
 According to the same directory “he has attained significant experience appearing before the Royal Court and the Court of Appeal in areas including investment fund disputes, asset tracing and multi-jurisdictional litigation.”

 Anthony’s experience includes: